dalmo1991/superflexPy/doc/popular_models.rst

 Fast reservoir
 **************

-The element is a reservoir that can be implemented extending the :code:`ODEsElement` class.
+The element is a reservoir that can be implemented by extending the class :code:`ODEsElement`.

 .. literalinclude:: popular_models_code.py
    :language: python